 Slumberjack Cub/Kit 40

 Simple, stylish, and affordable, Slumberjack’s 40-degree rectangular Cub (boys) and Kit (girls) are designed for warmer nights.
-The bags have a cozy integrated pillow pocket, and a single full-length zipper provides access and allows venting.
+The 3-season sleeping bags have a cozy integrated pillow pocket, and a single full-length zipper provides access and allows venting.
 The zipper also wraps around the foot box so your child can also use this bag as a quilt.
 At only $45, it’s the most affordable bag in the group.

 Weight: 2 lbs.
 6 oz.